 While introducing theory, practice, and technology, course assignments will develop an understanding and put into context the principles of visual communication.
 This course will develop strong formal and technical skills, as well as introduce production technology.
 This course focuses on conceptual thinking and problem solving in relation to design development.
 Students will create identity systems for a specified company or organization.
 Students explore the difference between branding different types of corporate entities and will produce work geared toward inclusion in the final portfolio.
-Note: May be taken twice for credit.
-(Formerly Digital Imaging)
+(Formerly ARTS 341) Note: May be taken twice for credit.

 Graphic design is communicating visually in an interesting and vital way.
 The successful graphic designer presents information in a manner that communicates meaning through a varied and expanding array of media, including print, web, and digital media.
 While principles of good design remain constant, technology and methodology develop at a constant, rapid pace.
 The student of design must therefore balance his or her development of the creative and theoretical with skills in utilizing the tools and technology of the trade.
 There will be an emphasis on developing a Christian worldview as applied to this discipline.

 Measurable Learning Outcomes

 Upon successful completion of this course, the student will be able to:

 - Conceive, express, and present ideas that visually solve identified graphic design problems.

 - Recognize the target audience for a given design problem and create engaging solutions to reach that audience.

 - Create unique graphic and written content where appropriate.

 - Distill complex ideas and give them appropriate visual form.

 - Demonstrate evolving graphic design skills and aesthetics.